sayo-hs/data-effects/README.md

 [^1]: In the future, we might also consider implementing the derivation of type classes from GADTs.

+## Examples
+Examples of using classy-effects combined with the Heftia effect handler backend can be found [here](https://github.com/sayo-hs/heftia/blob/master/docs/examples/01%20First-order.md).

 ## Your contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md).